April De Angelis

 April De Angelis is an acclaimed writer.

-Currently for ENO: Book The Merry Widow
+Previously for ENO: The Merry Widow

 Theatre work: My Brilliant Friend, a two-part dramatisation of Elena Ferrante’s epic family saga (Rose Theatre, Kingston); After Electra (Theatre Royal Plymouth and Tricycle Theatre, 2015); Rune (New Vic Theatre, Stoke, 2015); Gastronauts (Royal Court Upstairs, 2013); Jumpy (Royal Court 2011 and Duke of York’s Theatre, 2012, Melbourne and Sydney, 2015); an adaptation of Wuthering Heights (Birmingham Rep, 2008); A Laughing Matter (Out of Joint at National Theatre, 2001); A Warwickshire Testimony (RSC, 1999); The Positive Hour (Out of Joint at Hampstead Theatre, 1997); Playhouse Creatures (revived at Chichester Festival Theatre, 2013); and The Life and Times of Fanny Hill (revived at the Bristol Old Vic, 2015).